Interstate 29 in Iowa

 In the US state of Iowa, Interstate 29 (I-29) is a north–south Interstate Highway which closely parallels the Missouri River.
 I-29 enters Iowa from Missouri near Hamburg and heads to the north-northwest through the Omaha–Council Bluffs and the Sioux City areas.
 It exits the state by crossing the Big Sioux River into South Dakota.
-For its entire distance through the state, it runs on the flat land between the Missouri River and the Loess Hills.
+For its entire distance through the state, I-29 runs on the flat land between the Missouri River and the Loess Hills, and is also part of the Lewis and Clark Trail.

 I-29 was built in sections over a period of 15 years.
 When there was a shortage of male workers, female workers stepped in to build a 20 mi section near Missouri Valley.
 Between Council Bluffs and Sioux City, I-29 replaced U.S. Highway 75 (US 75) as the major route in western Iowa.
 As a result of I-29's creation, US 75 south of Sioux City was relocated into Nebraska.